Ford Fairmont (Australia): History

 The Fairmont was added to Ford's Australian lineup in September 1965 as part of the Falcon XP range.
 It was offered in sedan and station wagon body-styles, replacing the short-lived XP series Falcon Futura sedan and Falcon Squire wagon models.
 A 200 cubic-inch (3.3-litre) six-cylinder engine, optional on the XP Falcon, was standard on the Fairmont.

 The Fairmont has been through many incarnations since then, each one aligned with the contemporary Falcon series but usually with a better grade of interior and different exterior lights, front grille and other features.

 In 1966 the new XR series Fairmont offered a V8 engine option.
 The XA series of 1972 marked the debut of a two-door hardtop body style.
 In 1976, the XC series saw further differentiation between Falcon and Fairmont styling with the latter equipped with large rectangular quartz halogen headlamps while the Falcon featured round headlamps.
 An additional top-of-the-line Fairmont GXL sedan was offered from 1976 in the XC series.

 There was no two-door hardtop in the XD series that was launched in 1978 and the GXL badge was replaced by the Fairmont Ghia.
 The Ghia was, unlike the base Fairmont, offered in the sedan body-style only.
 For the XE series, Ford differentiated the Fairmont Ghia from both the Falcon and the base Fairmont by fitting it with larger headlamp assemblies that also incorporated driving lights, and a narrower radiator grille.

 A Fairmont Ghia wagon was offered from 1986 with an update of the XF series, but discontinued in 1993 with the release of the ED Series.
+The EB series was the only model that Ford offered a V8 option in a Fairmont Ghia wagon, only 90 were built.
 The Fairmont wagon was discontinued in 2002 when the AU series gave way to the BA; the Futura was now the highest trim specification for the wagon.

 The Fairmont's model life ended with the arrival of the FG Series Falcon range in 2008, when the Fairmont and Fairmont Ghia models were replaced by the Ford G6, G6E and G6E Turbo models.
 According to the then Ford Australia head Tom Gorman, the model code FG was chosen as a 'nod to the Fairmont Ghia'.

 Between 1967 and 1978, Australian Ford Fairmont sedans and wagons were exported to the United Kingdom.
 Though large compared to models in Ford's European range, they had a reputation for reliability.